foxdonut/meiosis/tutorial/lessons/03-streams.md

 <a name="using_scan"></a>
 ### [Using `scan`](#using_scan)

-Now that have we streams, `map`, and `scan`, we can use themt to manage our application state.
+Now that have we streams, `map`, and `scan`, we can use them to manage our application state.
 Previously, we had:

 ```js